godot-escoria/escoria-demo-game/docs/api/ESCDialogPlayer.md

 ##### Parameters

 - option: The dialog option that was chosen
-- signal dialog_line_finished(): Emitted when a dialog line was finished
+- signal say_finished(): Emitted when a say command finished